bailey27/cppcryptfs/INSTALL.md

 When installing Visual Studio 2017, select "Desktop development with C++", and be sure to also check "MFC and ATL support (x86 and x64)".

-Here is a screenshot that shows what to select.
+Here is a screenshot that shows what to select when installing Visual Studio.

 [Visual Studio install screenshot](/screenshots/visual_studio_2017_install.png?raw=true")